nyirobalazs/EEG-Signal-Prediction-Toolkit/README.md

     - `batch_size`: The batch size for training.
     - `normalizing_range`: The range for normalization.
     - `normalizing_method`: The normalization method.
-    - `strategy: The strategy for training.
+    - `strategy`: The strategy for training.
 > Note: The input_sizes and step_sizes can be given in seconds by appending 's' to the end of the value.
 For example, '1s' would correspond to 1 second.